 Standing between East and West and steeped in ravishing magnificence, Istanbul is a marvellous city of great heritage.
-A myriad of different cultures and histories coexist in its palaces, cathedrals, basilicas, mosques, ancient bazaars and historical ruins.
+A myriad of different cultures and histories coexist in its landmarks.
 As a consequence there is so much to see and do.
 So to help you plan your visit we’ve compiled a list of the 5 top tourist attractions Istanbul has to offer.

 You may also like

 Related post: Top-Rated Tourist Attractions in Istanbul